immortal-tofu/redux-register-module/README.md

 Basic implementation for a saga registered from your module, and injected in your middleware `node_modules/mymodule/saga.js`
 ```
-import { registerModuleSaga } from 'react-module';
+import { registerModuleSaga } from 'redux-register-module';

 const saga = function* saga() {
   yield takeLatest('GET_LIST', function*() {});